elastos/Elastos.Hive.Swift.SDK/HOWTOUSEAPIS.md

 ####  2. Acquire vault instance

-With **Client**, the next step is to create a specific **vault** instance, and also can acquire the captabilty interface  that you require to use it to access data on the vault in the next.
+With **HiveClient**, the next step is to create a specific **vault** instance, and also can acquire the captabilty interface  that you require to use it to access data on the vault in the next.
 For instance here to get **Files** interface:

 ```
 let targetDID = TARGET-USER-DID
 let targetProvider = "https://hive1.trinity-tech.io"

 client.getVault(targetDID, targetProvider).done{ vault in
     self.files = (vault.files as!
-FileClient)
+File)
     print("Provider address: \(vault.providerAddress)")
     print("vault owner DID : \(vault.ownerDid)")
     print("getAppInstanceDid: \(vault.appInstanceDid)")